-Any trainee, attending, or staff member will have the opportunity to report instances of inadequate supervision in a protected manner that shall be free from reprisal.
+Any trainee, attending or staff member will have the opportunity to report instances of inadequate supervision in a protected manner that shall be free from reprisal.
 Concerns about inadequate supervision may be received via a number of mechanisms, including:

-- Verbally, to program director, DIO or SIU HC CMO - Via the Patient Safety reporting mechanism at the site at which the event occurred - Via the Office of Graduate Medical Education website - Via the CMO/CPE at site at which event occurred, following a critical incident, RCA or verbal or written report

-Inadequate supervision will not be tolerated.
-Any instance of inadequate supervision that involves direct patient care will be addressed promptly, utilizing the existing policies, protocols and systems in place for standards of physician conduct at the clinical sites.
+- Verbally, to program director, DIO or SIU HC CMO - Via the Patient Safety reporting mechanism at the site at which the event occurred - Via the Office of Graduate Medical Education website - Via the CMO/CPE at that site at which the event occurred, following a critical incident, RCA or verbal or written report protocols and systems in place for standards of physician conduct at the clinical sites.
 Information will be shared between the clinical site and SIU SOM personnel (Department Chair, Human Resources staff, Program Director, DIO, etc.) as necessary and as allowed by law and by affiliation agreements to ensure that inadequate supervisory behaviors are addressed and resolved.